-MAT217 Linear Algebra (S)
+MAT 217 Linear Algebra (S)

-This course deals with the study of vectors, matrices and systems of linear equations.
-Students will acquire the fundamental concepts necessary for practical applications, as well as for the support of upper-level mathematics course that require them.
-Topics covered include systems of linear equations and matrices, determinants, Euclidean vector spaces, eigenvalues and eigenvectors, linear transformations; inner products (dot products), orthogonality, cross products, and their geometric applications; subspaces and linear independence.
-(Prerequisites: MAT210 minimum grade C)
+This branch of mathematics deals with the study of vectors, matrices, and systems of linear equations.
+Students acquire the fundamental concepts necessary for practical application, as well as the foundation for the support of upper-level mathematics courses that require them.
+Topics include systems of linear equations and matrices, determinants, Euclidean vector spaces, eigenvalues and eigenvectors, linear transformations, inner products (dot products), orthogonality, cross products, and their geometric applications, as well as subspaces and linear independence.
+(Prerequisite: MAT 210, minimum grade C)